futurist/eventkeeper/README.md

 # EventEmitter

-Just a super-simple Event Emitter for JavaScript using ECMAScript 5 and 6.
+Just a super-simple Event Emitter for JavaScript using ECMAScript 6.
 Needed something similar for a project so I created this.

 ## Usage